ArKade523/kash/README.md

 This project was built for fun, mostly over the course of one weekend.

-Still need to implement wildcards
+Still need to implement wildcards, shell operators

 ## Instructions for building (on mac, other systems not tested)